 The PACT clinic is affiliated with the HRSA-funded Pennsylvania/Mid-Atlantic AIDS Education and Training Center.

 In the HIV Primary Care Track, selected residents will provide continuity care for a cohort of at least 25 HIV-infected patients.
 They will receive enhanced training in HIV/AIDS, STIs, Hepatitis C, TB, and the care of marginalized populations including racial, ethnic, and sexual minorities.
-This will complement the training in comprehensive and high quality family medicine.
+This will complement the training in comprehensive and high-quality family medicine.

-At the conclusion of their residency, HIV primary care track residents will meet requirements to sit for both:
+At the conclusion of their residency, HIV primary care track residents will meet the requirements to sit for both:

 - The American Board of Family Medicine (ABFM) examination

 - The HIV Specialty Certification examination from the American Academy of HIV Medicine.

 The HIV primary care track is directed by Dr. Cara McAnaney.
 Dr. McAnaney is a board-certified family physician and an HIV/AIDS specialist.
 She serves as a faculty member in the University of Pittsburgh's Department of Family Medicine and at the UPMC McKeesport Family Medicine Residency Program.
 Other key faculty members include Dr. Peter J. Veldkamp, Associate Professor of Medicine (Infectious Diseases), and Dr. Deborah McMahon, Professor of Medicine (Infectious Diseases).